ietf-wg-masque/wg-materials/charter.md

 Many network topologies lead to situations where transport protocol proxying is beneficial.
 For example, proxying enables endpoints to communicate when end-to-end connectivity is not possible or to apply additional encryption where desirable (such as a VPN).
 Proxying can also improve client privacy, e.g., by hiding a client's IP address from a target server.
 Proxying technologies such as SOCKS and HTTP(S) CONNECT exist, albeit with their own shortcomings.
 For example, SOCKS signalling is not encrypted and HTTP CONNECT is currently limited to TCP.
-In contrast, HTTP/3 is a viable candidate protocol for proxying arbitrary traffic, as it provides a single connection with secure connectivity, multiplexed streams, address migration, and a unified congestion controller.
-An HTTP/3 datagram construct built on top of QUIC datagram frames provides for unreliable data transmission and enables transporting UDP and other unreliable flows via a proxy.
-Moreover, it avoids introducing potentially redundant or unnecessary recovery mechanisms.
-Lastly, HTTP supports an established request/response semantic that can set up and configure flows for different services.

 The primary goal of this working group is to develop mechanism(s) that allow configuring and concurrently running multiple proxied stream- and datagram-based flows inside an HTTP connection.
 The group has specified CONNECT-UDP and CONNECT-IP, collectively known as MASQUE, to enable this functionality.
-MASQUE leverages the HTTP request/response semantics, multiplexes flows over streams, encrypts flow metadata, and enables unreliable delivery suitable to UDP and IP-based applications.
+MASQUE leverages the HTTP request/response semantics, multiplexes flows over streams, uses a unified congestion controller, encrypts flow metadata, and enables unreliable delivery suitable for UDP and IP-based applications.

 The MASQUE working group will now develop HTTP and/or HTTP/3 extensions to the core client-initiated CONNECT-UDP and CONNECT-IP functionality.
 Services that a proxy initiates without any prompt from a client are out of scope.